What is athlete’s foot?

 Athlete's foot is a contagious fungal infection.
 It's caused by a certain kind of fungus (Trichophyton fungus) that loves warm, moist conditions (like the environment in your boots or shoes).
 About 20% of the population suffers from athlete’s foot.
 Athlete's foot symptoms, especially when persistent and left untreated, can be painful and unsightly, and can make walking difficult.

 Symptoms of athlete's foot

 Athlete's foot is noticeable as one or a combination of these symptoms:

 - Irritated skin

 - Unpleasant smell

-- People are most susceptible to athlete's foot when their feet are sweating or lack proper ventilation
+- People are most susceptible to athlete's foot when their feet are sweating or have a lack of proper ventilation.

-- Dry feet well, including between the toes
+- Dry your feet well, including between your toes

 - Avoid walking barefoot